openshift/enhancements/enhancements/monitoring/multi-tenant-alerting.md

     thanosRuler: {}
 ```

+When `enableUserAlertmanagerConfig` is true, the UWM Alertmanager is
-The UWM Alertmanager will be automatically configured to reconcile
+automatically configured to reconcile `AlertmanagerConfig` resources from all
-`AlertmanagerConfig` resources from all user namespaces (just like for UWM
-service/pod monitors and rules).
-Again namespaces with the
+user namespaces (just like for UWM service/pod monitors and rules).
+Again
-`openshift.io/user-monitoring: false` label will be excluded.
+namespaces with the `openshift.io/user-monitoring: false` label are
+excluded.

 When the UWM Alertmanager is enabled:
-* The Platform Alertmanager will be configured to not reconcile
+* The Platform Alertmanager is configured to not reconcile
-  `AlertmanagerConfig` resources from user
+  `AlertmanagerConfig` resources from user namespaces.
-  namespaces.
-* The UWM Prometheus and Thanos Ruler will send alerts to
+* The UWM Prometheus and Thanos Ruler send alerts to
   the UWM Alertmanager only.

 The UWM admins are responsible for provisioning the root configuration of the